muescha/tkplaceholder.io/src/pages/how-to-automate-social-cards-for-your-gatsby-blog/index.md

 ### Adding Dynamic Content

 Now that we have an image and some data, we need a way to make the two work together.
 I decided to go with `jimp` a [javascript based image proccessing library](https://www.npmjs.com/package/jimp).
-In your plugin's folder install it with `npm i --save jimp`
+In your plugin's folder install it with:

+`npm i --save jimp`

 In our `index.js` file we can load our image and write it out to each post by adding a few lines of code: